Enhancement of Novel View Synthesis Using Omnidirectional Image Completion: Introduction

-\begin{itemize} \item We propose a method for synthesizing novel views by learning NeRF from a single 360-degree RGB-D image, which improves image quality by employing the 360-degree image completion. \item We design a novel architecture that can select a sparse set of completed images at different camera positions and train NeRF simultaneously. \item We demonstrate that our proposed method can synthesize more plausible views for artificial and real-world data, using new metrics for evaluating the quality of novel views for which no ground truth image exists. \end{itemize}
+\begin{itemize} \item We propose a method for synthesizing novel views by learning NeRF from a single 360-degree RGB-D image, which improves image quality by employing the 360-degree image completion network that is trained in a self-supervised manner to simulate occlusion and resolution changes with viewpoint changes. \item We designed a new architecture that selects a subset of completed images that cover the target scene with less overlap of completed regions to train the NeRF model, allowing us to maintain 3D consistency for novel views. \item Our method can be applied to arbitrary NeRF model, and does not require iterations of image completion and NeRF training. \item We demonstrate that our proposed method can synthesize more plausible views while preserving the features of the scene for both artificial and real-world data. \end{itemize}

+\putFigWWH{pipeline}{Pipeline of the proposed method.
+The input image is reprojected and completed as 360-degree images at other camera positions.
+A subset of the selected completed images is utilized to train the NeRF.
+Novel views are then synthesized by the trained NeRF.}{175mm}